haze-lang/Design/Background.md

 Collection of features and literature for the design.
 For details, see [Research](/Research/README.md).

 ### Pure Functional Programming
-Pure functional programming features from Lisp and family, notably Haskell.
+Pure functional programming features from Lisp/ML and family, notably Haskell.

 - Algebraic Effects
 - Pure & Higher-order functions